Dev8683/pvsneslibwiki/Roadmap.md

 - WLA DX upgrade: solve the warning which appear on consoles.asm and sprites.asm about the slot number
 - Review of the header file to include last modifications of wla
+- Remove DEVKITSNES and DEVKIT65XX to add them as environment variables (like JAVAHOME for example)
 - replace .obj files by .lib with wla dx
 - TCC: integrate the last modifications did my mic_
 - Include the python script directly in tcc tool